happy pride professor by freddy stebbins

 I was the victim of an extremely brutal, violent, bloody, and unprovoked gay bashing.

 One late Thursday night in June of 2008, after a standup comedy performance, I decided to meet up with some of my other comedian friends at nearby bar.
 As we wound down the night, I sat down at a table for one last drink with when someone tapped me on the shoulder from behind.
-As I slowly turned around in my chair, the angry voice cut through the merriment: “Hey Freddy
+As I slowly turned around in my chair, the angry voice cut through the merriment: “Hey Freddy…you FAGGOT”.

 His huge fist cracked dead center onto my face with such intense power that my nose cracked instantly in half.
 I was immediately knocked unconscious as my broken face snapped backwards and I fell on to the sticky wet floor.
 I awoke about 30 seconds later, my face in a huge pool of my own blood and shards of broken glass embedded in my arm.
 The pain was excruciating, and blood would not stop pouring out of my face.
 I could not see from my left eye, my face swelled, and the room continued to spin around me.
 I never saw his face.
 All I saw was the enormous fist.
 Video surveillance shows he said something as he stood over me, then immediately fled the scene.
 The police arrived on the scene within minutes, as did fire rescue.
 I suffered a complex fracture to my upper nose (bone), a massive concussion, major blood loss, deep bruising of the eye socket bone, and a major laceration to my face.
 I would eventually require surgery and months of painful recovery to have proper nasal function again.
 I still don’t.
 I met with the police several times to assist them with the investigation, but they seemed bothered by my case.
 They knew it was a hate crime, yet the Chief of Police angrily ordered me to “stop calling it that”.